brookesb91/state-driven-game-template/readme.md

 Directory of game states.

+<h2 id="game-states">🧩 Game States</h2>

+Game states are located in `src/state` and provide frame by frame functionality for your game.

+They may implement a number of handler methods as described below.

-#### Lifecycle Methods
+### 🔄 Lifecycle Methods

-A game state is an object that can implement the following optional lifecycle methods, called by the `stack`.
+A game state can implement the following optional lifecycle methods, called by the `stack`.

 | Method                                        | Description                                                                                                                                                                                                                  |
 | --------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |